 Remember, it is usually only a narrow funnel of water which is pulling you.
 If you swim sideways – parallel to the coastline – you will leave the rip current.

 Please note that rip currents won’t pull you the whole way to Sri Lanka, or even Africa.
 When the funnel effect stops, so does the rip current, which is usually a short distance out to sea.

 So if you are struggling to exit the current, just try to stay afloat.
 The rip current will eventually stop, but you will face a longer swim back to the beach.
 Just be sure to swim back on a different trajectory – away from the rip current.

 Think that the odds are slim you can die from drowning in the sea?
 Think again.
 Drowning has claimed the lives of over 100 foreigners in Thailand in the last 5 years – 20 in Phuket alone.
 Many of those died because they ignored red flags.

 Even if the sea does not look especially rough, the red flags are there for a reason.
 Heed the warning!

 Traffic safety is another no-brainer.
 Nevertheless, this little fact may shock you: Thailand has one of the highest death tolls in the world from road accidents.

-Thailand is currently #2, behind only Libya, in the number of road fatalities each year per 100,000 inhabitants.
+Thailand is in the top ten in the number of road fatalities each year per 100,000 inhabitants.
 On average, 80 people die every day on the roads in Thailand, and tourists are not immune.

 Things gets worse when the roads are wet, especially if you’re on a motorbike.
 So it shouldn’t take much persuasion for you to be extra careful during the rainy season.
 It’s really quite simple: the roads are extremely dangerous, and you need to ensure you don’t become another fatality statistic.